Actindo-AG/Documentation/BigCommerce/Troubleshooting/01_UploadOfProductFailed.md

 Error message: Upload of the product partially failed.
 Product is uploaded to the store, some entries might be missing.
 HTTP Status: 207, Title: The product was saved with some issues, Errors: The URL is a duplicate.

 Cause: It is possible to enter a product URL to an *Omni-Channel* offer.
-If the product URL is not unique, the driver will stop the import of this offer to a *BigCommerce* product.
+If the product URL is not unique or valid, the driver will stop the import of this offer to a *BigCommerce* product.
+A valid URL must not contain any special characters such as (, - ; - % - & - § - $ - etc.) and must also start with an /:
+Valid -> /custom/url
+Invalid -> custom/u&rl

 Follow the instructions below to check your offer URLs for duplicates.